An introduction to using the advanced formula editor and its syntax.

 Replace "Deals" with the name of the data source, and "Value" with the name of the column you wish to sum.

-You can also add, subtract, multiple or divide data from two different data sources together in a single formula.
-This is done by simply adding an operation (e.g "+") to the formula followed by another function:
+You can also add, subtract, multiply, or divide data from two different data sources together in a single formula.
+This is done by merely adding an operation (e.g., "+") to the formula followed by another function:

 Sum(Deals,Value) + Sum(Opportunities,Amount)